kolking/react-native-parallax-swiper/README.md

 ## Installation

 First of all, make sure you have installed and properly configured Reanimated.
-Please referer to the official [installation guide](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started#installation).
+Please refer to the official [installation guide](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started#installation).

 ### yarn
 ```sh